 Generally, you want to play suited aces in position and with deep stacks.
 There’s no use playing it out of position to a 3 bet because you won’t hit often enough to make it profitable.
 Instead, try to be the initial raiser or at least flat calling when you are likely to be the last person to act post-flop.
 A common thought is that it’s “bad” to flat call a raise these days but I am not of this opinion.
 Check out my cold call is ok article for breakdown of why.

-With suited aces, you usually want to play top pair for 2 streets of value against a tight player and value bet thinly for 3 streets if the board helps you against a loose player.
+With suited aces, you usually want to play top pair for 2 streets of value against a tight player, or value bet thinly for 3 streets if the board helps you against a loose player.
 This is very generic advice but the fact is, tight players are likely to have a low ace beat if they are check/calling flop, turn and river.
 The same is not true for a loose player.
 They often level themselves or are too stubborn to fold second pair.
 This makes betting small on the turn and/or river profitable.
 A bet of around 20% of the pot will often get called by worse.

 Beginner Texas Hold’em Question

-What are suited aces?
+What are Suited Aces?

 Suited aces are where you have an ace and second card of the same suit e.g. ace of hearts and 5 of hearts.